The NCAA College Basketball Bribery Scandal: The Scheme that Continues to Shake Collegiate Sports

 - How U.S. Courts Have Dealt with COVID-19 Business Interruption Insurance Cases Involving Pro Sports Teams

-Patrick is a counsel in Linklaters’ U.S. Dispute Resolution practice.
-His practice focuses on complex commercial litigation, at both the trial and appellate level, and on government investigations and contentious regulatory matters.
+Patrick is a Partner in Linklaters’ U.S. Litigation, Arbitration & Investigations Practice.
+His practice focuses on complex commercial litigation, at both the trial and appellate level, and on contentious regulatory matters.
+Patrick has broad experience in cross-border civil and criminal cases, international arbitration proceedings and regulatory matters before state, federal and foreign regulators.

 Anna is an associate in Linklaters’ Global Antitrust & Foreign Investment practice.
 She has experience advising on U.S. merger control for clients in a variety of industries.
 She also has experience in complex antitrust litigation and assists clients with antitrust compliance issues.